HNLMS Dolfijn (1990): Service history

 HNLMS Dolfijn on 15 June 2013, in the Baltic Sea during Baltic Operations (BALTOPS).

 During NATO operation Allied Force, Dolfijn upheld a trade embargo off the coast of former Yugoslavia.
 She also eavesdropped enemy communication and forwarded the obtained information to the military forces of the NATO.
 At the same time she also forwarded enemy ship movements to the Western European Union.
 In addition, the Commander Submarines Mediterranean had ordered Dolfijn to disable any naval ship of the Federal Republic of Yugoslavia that went out to sea.

 In 2012, Dolfijn took part in anti-piracy operation Ocean Shield that took place off the coast of Somalia.

 At the beginning of 2014, the Netherlands Maritime Special Operations Forces (NLMARSOF) trained with the Dolfijn in the Caribbean Sea.
 This is important because in the area there is a lot of illegal drug trade and the Netherlands tries to stop this with other countries.

 COVID-19 pandemic

 On 30 March 2020, the Ministry of Defence reported that eight crew members of Dolfijn had tested positive.
 Out of 58 crew members, 15 sailors with mild symptoms were tested.
 The submarine changed course near Scotland to return to the Netherlands two weeks early, arriving in Den Helder on 3 April.

 Dolfijn made a routine port visit to the United States at Naval Station Mayport, Florida in May 2022.

+During 2022 a vagrant walrus named Freya attracted media attention when it rested on the ship.

 In September 2024 it was reported that Dolfijn had completed a month-long surveillance mission in the northern waters, which included the Norwegian Sea and the northern part of the North Sea.
 During this mission Dolfijn kept an eye on naval ships and submarines that do not belong to NATO countries.